About the Radioisotope Power Systems Program

 The RPS Program is a multi-center effort, managed by NASA's Glenn Research Center (GRC) for NASA Headquarters, NASA's Jet Propulsion Laboratory (JPL) and the Johns Hopkins University Applied Physics Laboratory (APL).
 It reports to the leadership of NASA's Science Mission Directorate (Planetary Science Division) at NASA Headquarters.

-GRC has decades of experience developing the Stirling converter technology utilized by the ASRG.
+GRC has decades of experience developing the Stirling converter technology that could be utilized by a dynamic power system.
 As part of its program management responsibilities, GRC leads program planning, financial and scheduling activities.
 JPL provides support for program planning and mission analysis, as well as continued research and development of thermoelectric technologies employed by radioisotope thermoelectric generators, or RTGs.
 JPL also supports launch approval engineering, which is concerned with engineering, communication and regulatory issues related to the safe launch of radioisotope power systems.
 APL supports the RPS program with mission and systems analyses.